alvarogarcia7/blog_source/content/blog/2024-07-28-python-boilerplate.markdown

 2. It has a [Makefile](https://github.com/alvarogarcia7/python-boilerplate/blob/master/Makefile) with the most common commands to drive the project.
 Also, other makefiles in [this folder](https://github.com/alvarogarcia7/python-boilerplate/tree/master/makefiles)
 3. Batteries included: mypy, pytest, pre-commit.
 4. Permissive license: MIT.
 The updated version is [here](https://github.com/alvarogarcia7/python-boilerplate/blob/master/LICENSE)
-5. Currently, it is using python 3.12
+5. Currently, it is using python 3.13
+6. Uses [`uv`](https://docs.astral.sh/uv/) to manage dependencies and project

 ## Usage